Cable TV is so 2009!

 At Your Money Geek, we are Huuuuge Star Wars fans, IMO, the best reason to get Disney+ is to watch The Mandolorian.
 However, if you need more convincing, Disney will be offering content from National Geographic, Pixar, Marvel, and even 30 seasons of Simpsons episodes.

-One of the biggest challenges in cutting cable is giving up premium children, and family entertainment, Disney+ offers a content-rich and moving saying alternative.
+One of the biggest challenges in cutting cable is giving up premium children, and family entertainment, Disney+ offers a content-rich and money saying alternative.
 Check out our full Disney+ review here.

 Binge your favorite shows at a guilt-free price.